LabO8/nestjs-s3/site/docs/objects.md

 The S3 objects service is used when we want to interact with objects in a bucket

-With it you can do simple operations like puting, fetching and listing objects.
+You can do simple operations like puting, fetching and listing objects.

 ## Basic usage

-The pre-requisites to use this service is just to have the main module initialized in our app, so we have access to all the services that it exports.
+The pre-requisites to use this service are to have the main module initialized in our app, so we can access all the services it exports.
 Later when we need a service we can simply:

 ```typescript